NIMHD Collaborations

 HCHS/SOL is a long-term, multicenter study of Hispanic/Latino health and diseases in the United States.
 The study aims to determine the number of people with heart and lung diseases in various Latino heritage groups and identify risk and protective factors within these groups.

-The Jackson Heart Study (JHS) study is the largest investigation of causes of cardiovascular disease (CVD) in an African-American population, involving 5,300 men and women in Jackson, MS. It is uniquely positioned to investigate CVD risk factors, especially manifestations related to hypertension such as coronary artery disease, heart failure, stroke, peripheral arterial disease, and renal disease.
+The Jackson Heart Study, funded by the National Heart, Lung, and Blood Institute and NIMHD, is the largest investigation of causes of cardiovascular disease (CVD) in an African-American population, involving 5,300 men and women in Jackson, MS. It is uniquely positioned to investigate CVD risk factors, especially manifestations related to hypertension such as coronary artery disease, heart failure, stroke, peripheral arterial disease, and renal disease.

 National Institute on Aging’s Healthy Aging in Neighborhoods of Diversity across the Life Span